library(INCOMMON)

 #> 'crayon::num_ansi_colors' when loading 'INCOMMON'

 INCOMMON is a tool for the INference of COpy number and Mutation Multiplicity in ONcology.
-INCOMMON infers the copy number and multiplicity of somatic mutations from tumor-only read count data, and can be applied to classify mutations from large-size datasets in an efficient and fast way.
-Mutations are classified as either Tier-1 (present in 100% cells) without copy-number alterations (heterozygous mutant diploid HMD), with loss of heterozygosity (LOH), copy-neutral LOH (CNLOH), amplification (AM), or Tier-2 (subclonal or with high ploidy and low multiplicity).
+INCOMMON infers the copy number and multiplicity of somatic mutations from tumor-only read count data, and can be applied to tumour-only samples in an efficient and fast way.
+For each mutation in a sample, INCOMMON computes a probability distribution over all the possible combinations of total copy number and multiplicity, and choses the one with maximum probability.

 The INCOMMON model is designed to work with high coverage sequencing data such as targeted panels but, in principle, it can be used with any sequencing assay.
 INCOMMON is helpful also to analyse sequencing data from tumor-only assays, in paricular when alignment files (fastq, sam/bam, etc.) are not availble.
 However, if one can access higher-resolution whole-exome or whole-genome assays, specific deconvolution methodologies should be used.